robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 In this section, we outline how you can use an API that connects to your Product Cloud - including AWS, Azure, or your custom cloud – to inject device certificates into your Product Cloud when you bind a batch of devices to your Cloud ID account.
 Broadly speaking, the workflow is as follows:

 1. Device ships with built-in Device Certificate prepopulated in CIRRENT™ Cloud ID service.
-2. You log in to the CIRRENT™ Console and configure the automation to provision your reels into the Product Cloud.
+2. You log in to CIRRENT™ Cloud ID and configure the automation to provision your reels into the Product Cloud.
 3. Use any smartphone to scan the QR Code on the reel and bind ownership.
 4. CIRRENT™ Cloud ID service pushes the certificates into Product Cloud through a cloud-to-cloud API.
 5. Chain of trust is established between the device and the Product Cloud.
 All ongoing communications are directly between the device and the Product Cloud.